lp-wan/archi/revised-schc-architecture.md

 **Key observations:**

-1. **Two invocation modes in one packet.**  I1 is a Network Service invoked by Dispatcher/Discriminator.
-I2 and I3 are Application Services invoked by the CoAP/OSCORE processing pipeline.
+1. **Two invocation modes in one packet.**  I1 and I2 are Network Services (Case A), invoked through Dispatchers using explicit Discriminators (L2 Dispatch byte and VOICI Session ID respectively).
+I3 is an Application Service (Case B), invoked by the CoAP/OSCORE processing pipeline.
 All three use the same architectural concepts (Instance, Context, Rule, Stratum).

-2. **Carrier Layer and Discriminator apply only to Case A.**  I1 has a Carrier Layer (802.15.4) and an explicit Discriminator (Dispatch byte).
-I2 has no Carrier Layer in the network-stack sense — the VOICI handler uses the SCHC carrier port for demux and the Session ID for Instance selection.
-I3 has no Carrier Layer and no Discriminator — the CoAP/OSCORE pipeline selects it intrinsically.
+2. **Carrier Layer and Discriminator apply to I1 and I2, not I3.**  I1 has a
+   Carrier Layer (802.15.4) and an explicit Discriminator (Dispatch byte).
+   I2 has a Carrier Layer (VOICI header) and an explicit Discriminator (Session ID).
+I3 has neither — the CoAP/OSCORE processing pipeline selects it intrinsically.

-3. **Network transparency of Application Service.**  I2 and I3 operate entirely within the CoAP/OSCORE processing pipeline.
-The network stack sees only the IPv6 packet compressed by I1.
-It does not know — and does not need to know — that the CoAP outer and inner headers are also compressed.
-The application- layer compression is transparent to the network.
+3. **Network transparency of Application Service.**  I1 and I2 are invoked from the network stack; the stack routes frames to I1 using the L2 Dispatch byte, and I1's output (including VOICI) reaches I2 through standard demuxing.
+I3 operates entirely within the CoAP/OSCORE processing pipeline and is transparent to the network layer.

 4. **Rule design carries cross-Instance constraints.**  I2's Rules must preserve the Token field (partial IV) because OSCORE needs it downstream.
 I1's Rules